 With a view to continuously improving our rigorous governance and management of ethical conduct and supporting processes, we are currently exploring additional mechanisms to assess our impact, risks and opportunities in areas linked to human rights.

 At Bombardier, ensuring we uphold our commitment to respect human rights is the responsibility of everyone.
-The Sustainability and Integrated Communications Committee, chaired by the Senior Vice President, Human Resources and Public Affairs, has the overall responsibility for monitoring human rights issues, and developing guidelines and initiatives to support related policy and program implementation and risk mitigation.
+The Sustainability and Integrated Communications Committee has the overall responsibility for monitoring human rights issues, and developing guidelines and initiatives to support related policy and program implementation and risk mitigation.

 In support of this commitment, we uphold the following and expect all employees at all levels, as well as our business partners, to act accordingly.

 At Bombardier, we are dedicated to providing a safe working environment in all of our facilities and operations.
 We work to protect our employees from occupational illness and work-related accidents, and to promote their health and well-being.

 Bombardier does not support and will not engage in the use of child labour at any of our operations.
 In this respect, we abide by all applicable laws in the countries where we operate.
 Bombardier business partners are required to not use child labour.